 How much does professional baby proofing cost?

-It depends on the scope.
+It depends on what you need.
 A single gate installation runs $250 to $400.
 A full baby proofing package for a 2,000 square foot home with multiple gates, furniture anchors, and cabinet locks might run $1,500 to $3,000.
 We'll give you a detailed quote after we see the space.

 How long does installation take?

 A single gate takes 1 to 2 hours.
-A full baby proofing job typically takes a full day, sometimes spread over two days depending on the home's layout and what needs to be done.
+A full baby proofing job typically takes a full day, sometimes spread over two days depending on the home and what needs to be done.

 Will baby proofing damage my walls or cabinets?

 Hardware-mounted gates require holes for fasteners.
-We'll patch and touch up afterward.
-Furniture anchors use lag bolts — minimal damage and properly hidden.
+We patch and touch up afterward.
+Furniture anchors use lag bolts with minimal damage, properly hidden.
 Cabinet locks and latches are designed to be removable without lasting damage.
-We're careful, and we know how to do this cleanly.
+We're careful about this.

 Let's Get Your Home Actually Safe

-Your home should be a place where your child can explore safely, and where you can breathe a little easier.
-That takes planning and proper execution.
-If you're in Mesa or anywhere in Phoenix's East Valley, book online or reach out through our contact form and we'll schedule a time to walk through your home and build you a real plan.
+Your home should be a place where your child can explore safely and where you can breathe easier.
+That takes planning and proper work.
+If you're in Mesa or anywhere in Phoenix's East Valley, book online and we'll schedule a time to walk through your home and build a real plan.
 No pressure.
 No sales pitch.
 Just a straightforward assessment and honest pricing.

 Frequently Asked Questions